We offer support for disabled adults to either access their community, for personal care at home and short breaks, 24 hours a day.

 We’ll find support staff who you like and you’ll get on with.

-Supporting disabled people for the past 60 years, 50 years in Dorset, we know just how much selecting friendly and caring staff matters.
+Supporting disabled people for the past 60 years, we know just how much selecting friendly and caring staff matters.
 We train our staff thoroughly to provide safe and quality support.

-You can pay with your direct payments, personal budget, private income, through the local authority and continuing health care funding.
+You can pay using your direct payments, personal budget, private income or through the local authority.

-Book us for an hour or two as you need, or at a regular time that suits you.
+Book us for an hour or two as needed, a whole day out or at a regular time that suits you.